grassrootseconomics/docs.grassecon.org/docs/sarafu_clearing_union.md

-1. Platform Users submit monetary and Instrument transaction data directly or via Platform Service Providers to the Kitabu.
+1. Platform Users submit monetary and Instrument transaction data directly or via Platform Service Providers to a Kitabu.
-2. Data is registered in unique time order in the Kitabu.
+2. Data is registered in unique time order in a Kitabu.
-3. Instruments are binding on Platform Users under this agreement when registered in the Kitabu.
+3. Instruments are binding on Platform Users under this agreement when registered in a Kitabu.

 ## 7/ Identity and Transparency